Obstructions to deforming space curves lying on a smooth cubic surface: Preliminaries

-\begin{rmk} Note that $-K_S$ is effective and ample.
-Thus if $L$ is nef and big, then so is $L-K_S$, which implies that under the assumption of Lemma~\ref{lem:abnormality}, if $C$ is $n$-normal then $C$ is also $m$-normal for all $m < n$. \end{rmk}
+\begin{rmk} Since $-K_S$ is effective and ample, if $D$ is nef and big, then so is $D-K_S$.
+This implies that in the setting of Lemma~\ref{lem:abnormality}, if $C$ is $n$-normal then $C$ is $m$-normal for all $m < n$. \end{rmk}